ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

     / kid / 4  : 'https://issuer.example/cwk3.cbor'
   } >>,
   / unprotected / {
-    / sd_claims / 17 : /these are all the disclosures/
+    / sd_claims / 17 : / these are all the disclosures /
     <<[
         <<[
             /salt/   h'8d5c15fa86265d8ff77a0e92720ca837',